MGray-IAT/Data-Analytics-Ticket-Queue/.github/ISSUE_TEMPLATE/data-analytics-request.md

 ## What problem are you trying to solve?

-## What questions do you need answers to?
+## What questions do you need answered?

 ## Tool